 With the end of Q4, its time for companies to back to your account books to do a prominent calculation over their gains and losses.
 Consequently, the performance report card has started to stay afloat openly.
-Today, Electro-Techno Gadget giant Apple has announced its Q4 report at Cupertino, California, ended on September 24th, 2011.
-Company has posted net profit of $6.62 billion out of $28.27 billion revenue or $7.05 per diluted shares.
-When compared with the quarterly report for the same period of last year, it registered net profit of $2.31 billion and revenue is increased by $7.97 billion.
-Company has also registered growth in its gross margin, increased from 36.9 percent to 40.3 percent – a rise of 3.4 percent.
+Today, Apple Q4 2011 results announced at Cupertino, California, ended on September 24, 2011.
+The company has posted the net profit of $6.62 billion out of $28.27 billion revenue or $7.05 per diluted shares.
+When compared with the quarterly report for the same period of last year, it registered the net profit of $2.31 billion and revenue is increased by $7.97 billion.
+The company has also registered growth in its gross margin, increased from 36.9% to 40.3% – a rise of 3.4%.
 International sales play a major role in Q4 revenue as it accounts to 63 percent of the total revenue.

-Apple arch rival Google has also revealed its Q3 report few days before and managed to beat the expectation of the analysts.
+Apple arch-rival Google has also revealed its Q3 report a few days before and managed to beat the expectation of the analysts.
 Its reported revenue touched $9.78 billion for Q3 of 2011.
 Google is competing with Apple in all phases of technology and recently it has planned to open MP3 store for an intense competition with Apple iTunes.

 “We are thrilled with the very strong finish of an outstanding fiscal 2011, growing annual revenue to $108 billion and growing earnings to $26 billion”.
 “Customer response to iPhone 4S has been fantastic, we have strong momentum going into the holiday season, and we remain really enthusiastic about our product pipeline,” said Tim Cook, Apple’s CEO.